Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Conclusion

 \section{Conclusion}

-In conclusion, we report a proximate AFM order in Bi$_{2}$Te$_{3}$, a topological insulator, by investigating the temperature-dependent Raman spectroscopy of Bi$_{2}$Te$_{3}$ (TI)- FePS$_{3}$ (AFM with $T_\mathrm{N}$ $\sim$ 120K) stacked vdW heterostructure down to 5K.
-Unlike isolated Bi$_{2}$Te$_{3}$, a deviation from the usual phonon anharmonicity in Raman modes corresponding to Bi$_{2}$Te$_{3}$ connected to hybrid was observed at 60K and can be correlated to antiferromagnetic proximity induced spin-phonon coupling.
-Also, a reduction of $T_\mathrm{N}$ to 65K of hybrid FePS$_{3}$ was identified, possibly due to the interfacial strain which leads to smaller Fe-S-Fe bond angles as corroborated by DFT calculations.
-Interestingly, at a lower temperature, around 30K, a sharp decrease in the Raman shift was observed in characteristic phonon modes of Bi$_{2}$Te$_{3}$ connected to hybrid.
-Adopting mean field approximation with antiferromagnetic order parameter, the critical exponent values indicate possible 2D Ising spin texture at the surface (60K) and 3D Heisenberg spin configuration in the bulk Bi$_{2}$Te$_{3}$ (30K).
-While our study puts in place Raman scattering as a possible probe to differentiate the surface and bulk magnetism of magnetic TI, it also invokes further experiments on spin dynamics of proximity-induced magnetism at the interface of vdW magnet-TI heterostructure crucial for realizing high-temperature topological spintronics. \\
+In conclusion, we report a proximate AFM order in Bi$_{2}$Te$_{3}$, a topological insulator, by investigating the temperature-dependent Raman spectroscopy of Bi$_{2}$Te$_{3}$ (TI)- FePS$_{3}$ (AFM with $T_\mathrm{N}$ $\sim$ 120 K) stacked vdW heterostructure down to 5 K. Unlike isolated Bi$_{2}$Te$_{3}$, a deviation from the usual phonon anharmonicity in Raman modes corresponding to Bi$_{2}$Te$_{3}$ in the heterostructure was observed at 60 K and can be correlated to antiferromagnetic proximity induced spin-phonon coupling.
+The strength of spin-phonon coupling decreases with the reduction of thickness of Bi$_{2}$Te$_{3}$ and FePS$_{3}$ in heterostructure, but the characteristic temperature for spin-phonon coupling remains invariant ($\sim$ 60 K).
+The robust spin-phonon coupling in Bi$_{2}$Te$_{3}$ could be destroyed by placing hBN in between Bi$_{2}$Te$_{3}$ and FePS$_{3}$ in the heterostructure.
+Also, a reduction of $T_\mathrm{N}$ to 65 K of hybrid FePS$_{3}$ was identified, possibly due to the interfacial strain which leads to smaller Fe-S-Fe bond angles as corroborated by DFT calculations.
+The current study on the spatial variation of spin-phonon coupling at the interface of vdW magnet-TI heterostructure may be crucial for the future spin logic devices.

 \textbf{Methods}\\ \textbf{Sample preparation}\\ Binary Bi$_{2}$Te$_{3} $ single crystal was grown through solid-state reaction method by using box furnace.
 Bismuth powder (Alfa Aesar, purity 99.999\% ) , Tellurium powder (Alfa Aesar , purity 99.999\% ) were mixed in proper stoichiometric ratio and sealed into a quartz ampoule under vacuum($\approx$10$^{-5}$ mbar).
 The ampoule was then placed at the centre of the furnace and heated at 700$^{\circ}$ C for seven days \cite{koyano2012single}.\\ \textbf{Computational Details}\\ Density functional theory (DFT) calculations have been performed by using a plane-wave basis set with a kinetic energy cutoff of 400 eV and projector augmented-wave~\cite{bl1994hl,kresse1999ultrasoft} potentials as implemented in the Vienna Ab initio Simulation Package (VASP)~\cite{PhysRevB.54.11169, kresse1996efficiency}.
 For the exchange-correlation functional, the Perdew-Burke-Ernzerhof (PBE)~\cite{perdew1996generalized} version of the generalized gradient approximation (GGA) has been used.
 In our calculations, the spin-polarized case for FePS$_{3}$ and the non-spin-polarized case for Bi$_{2}$Te$_{3}$ have been considered.
 During structural relaxations, the positions of the ions were relaxed until the Hellman-Feynman forces became less than 0.001 eV/\AA.
 Correlation effects for Fe $d$ electrons have been incorporated within GGA+$U$~\cite{dudarev1998electron} approach, and an effective on-site Coulomb repulsion $U_{eff}$ = 3 eV, which is within the range of $U$ values used for \cite{U_FePS3,U_MPS3,dey2016orbital} has been considered.
 In addition, spin-orbit coupling (SOC) was included in our calculations to get the correct electronic band dispersion for Bi$_{2}$Te$_{3}$ and estimate the magnetic anisotropy for FePS$_{3}$.
 Phonons were calculated using the density functional perturbation theory (DFPT) \cite{baroni2001phonons} as implemented in the PHONOPY \cite{togo2015first}.